daviddev16/socialmediastatus-api/README.md

 <h1>Social Media Status API</h1>

-This API is used for monitoring status and health check from [Social Media API](https://github.com/GabrielBrisson/SocialMediaAPI).
+This API is used for monitoring status and health check of [Social Media API](https://github.com/GabrielBrisson/SocialMediaAPI).

 <h2>Installation</h2>